turnbullerin/zrlog/README.md

     # .logging.toml
     [logging]
     with_audit = true

+While the default level is "AUDIT", you can change this to any of the logging level prefixes by specifying the
+audit_level:

+    # .logging.toml
+    [logging]
+    with_audit = true
+    audit_level = "INFO"

 One specific event can cause further problems: sys._getframe() is called repeatedly from the logging subsystem in Python (in 3.8 at least).
 These audit events are NOT logged by default, but logging of them can be enabled by turning off the